InformaticsMatters/format-support-template/RULES.md

 11. **Must** store test data that cannot be processed successfully in a sub-directory of `test/failure`, i.e. `test/failure/1/bad.data`

+>   Read test/README.md for a discussion of the test directory structure
+    and example test execution commands that you are expected to be able to support

 ## Image behaviour rules

 Images...